Diocese of Edinburgh

 The Diocese of Edinburgh is one of the seven dioceses of the Scottish Episcopal Church.
 It covers the City of Edinburgh, the Lothians, the Borders and Falkirk.
 The diocesan centre is St Mary's Cathedral, Edinburgh.
-The Bishop of Edinburgh is the Right Revd Dr John Armes.
+The most recent Bishop of Edinburgh was the Right Revd Dr John Armes, who retired on 31 August 2025.

+The Diocese of Edinburgh is currently in an Episcopal Vacancy.
+During this time, the Most Revd Mark Strange, Bishop of Moray, Ross & Caithness, the Primus of the Scottish Episcopal Church, is Acting Bishop of Edinburgh.

 History

 A number of important events took place in the city which put the Edinburgh diocese at the centre of the formation of the Scottish Episcopal Church.
 Unlike the other dioceses of the Episcopal Church which were inherited from the organisation of the Catholic Church, the Diocese of Edinburgh is a relatively recent creation, having been founded in 1633 by King Charles I, the year of his Scottish coronation.
 William Forbes was consecrated on 23 January 1634 in St. Giles' Cathedral as the first bishop of Edinburgh.